discordjs/resource-webhooks/resources/WELCOME.md

 %PNG_ABOUT%

 Welcome to the **Sapphire** Discord server!
 Please use the "Channels & Roles" menu at the top of the channel list to select your desired channels and roles.
-Following is a description of all channels and roles of this server.
+Following are our rules, a description of all channels and roles of this server, and Sapphire related links.

 %PNG_ROOMS%